 - Combined hyperactive-impulsive and inattentive: 6 or more symptoms of each type.

-Several lines of evidence support a disturbance in the gut / brain / immune (GBI) axis.
-The gut / brain axis is particularly affected as toxicity and food constituents have been identified as drivers of brain dysfunction in ADHD.
+Several lines of evidence support a disturbance in the gut/ brain/immune (GBI) axis.
+The gut/brain axis is particularly affected as toxicity, and food constituents have been identified as drivers of brain dysfunction in ADHD.
 Family studies also reveal a strong genetic link in ADHD, where multiple genes have been identified which involve dopamine receptors or transport.
-However it is also recognised that environmental triggers, such as heavy metals are shown to induce oxidative stress, lower intracellular glutathione levels and inhibit methylation in neurons, contributing to the ADHD phenotype.
+However, it is also recognized that environmental triggers, such as heavy metals are shown to induce oxidative stress, lower intracellular glutathione levels and inhibit methylation in neurons, contributing to the ADHD phenotype.

 Factors that are shown to be associated with ADHD are: